Skip to content

 Kernel Modules

-MeshStor requires NVMe-oF target kernel modules.
+MeshStor requires both NVMe-oF host and target kernel modules — each node exports its local partitions to peers (target side) and imports peer partitions in return (host side).
 Load them and ensure they persist across reboots:

 Persist across reboots: